codecap/cloud-workshops/src/container.md

 # Access and Data
 * (--)publish port or run in network host
-* Use existing directory or (--)volume to access Data within container
+* Use existing directory or (--)volume to access data within container

 ---